kkwong44/brainpower/README.md

 ## Features

 ### Header
 All pages have the same header format.
+This section allow user to navigate the site.

 On the left it shows the company name and its image logo.
 On the right there is a button like feature to navigate to different part of the site.